 The Afghanistan Case

-In 2001, the U.S. invaded Afghanistan under article 51 of the United Nations Charter that allowed for attacking in self-defense.
+In 2001, the U.S. invaded Afghanistan under article 51 of the United Nations Charter which allowed for attacking in self-defense.
 As such, the U.S. received little disapproval from its western allies who were similarly shocked by the 9/11 terrorist attack.
 The Bush administration portrayed its invasion of Afghanistan as not only necessary for eliminating the threat to international peace and security posed by al Qaeda but also as a humanitarian intervention essential for freeing the citizens of Afghanistan from the leadership of the ruthless Taliban government.24

 However, the U.S. intervention in Afghanistan backfired when questions started arising over the real reason why the U.S. invaded Afghanistan.
 Critics began to argue that Afghanistan was a repeat of Kosovo in that it, too, was influenced by great-power logic.
-Criticism became more stringent as missions to locate Osama bin Laden were overshadowed by a growing U.S. military presence in South West Asia that would strategically allow the U.S. “control of both oil-rich Middle East and energy-rich Central Asia”.25
+Criticism became more stringent as missions to locate Osama bin Laden were overshadowed by a growing U.S. military presence in South West Asia that would strategically allow the U.S. “control of both oil-rich the Middle East and energy-rich Central Asia”.25

-The U.S. case for humanitarian intervention in Afghanistan resulted in large scale collateral damage and civilian deaths as the U.S. military forces could not differentiate between the opposing forces and non-combatants.
+The U.S. case for humanitarian intervention in Afghanistan resulted in large-scale collateral damage and civilian deaths as the U.S. military forces could not differentiate between the opposing forces and non-combatants.
 The campaign also resulted in political and humanitarian upheaval, with the citizens of Afghanistan bearing the brunt.
 As tyrannical as the Taliban rule was, it offered the people order and security that had been lacking for more than three decades.
 The occupation of Afghanistan by outside forces removed even a semblance of security for the people and left the country in a fragmented state of anarchy.26

 Poppy production, which under the Taliban rule had been controlled and reduced significantly, has, since 2001, increased exponentially leaving Afghanistan to be a narco-state.
 Even those at the top levels of the government including officials and legislators are actively part of heroin dealing in Afghanistan.
 Ahmed Wali Karzai, the brother of President Karzai, was involved in heroin abuse until his death.
 Similarly, the level of security since the deposition of the Taliban in 2001 has declined to an astonishing degree.
-Reports conducted by the Center for Strategic and International Studies show that one-third of the country is held as off-limits to the United Nations staff and NGOs.
+Reports conducted by the Center for Strategic and International Studies show that one-third of the country is held off-limits to the United Nations staff and NGOs.

 Furthermore, the Karzai government, which the U.S. helped install, has control over very few cities outside of Kabul, leaving the rest of Afghanistan irreparably fractured.27 The impression left from the war in Afghanistan is that it was poorly managed with an inconclusive policy aim and a weak military strategy that was responsible for the death of several civilians.
 The U.S. kept changing its justification for intervening in Afghanistan; the reasons ranged from capturing Osama bin Laden to overthrowing the Taliban government and offering humanitarian assistance depending on the international response and public mood.
-The policy for the war on terrorism is based on an emergency response for crisis management and not cohesively framed with a future objective in mind.
+The policy for the war on terrorism is based on emergency response for crisis management and not cohesively framed with a future objective in mind.
 This, in turn, leaves the U.S. image vulnerable to further criticism for failing to achieve the desired results in Afghanistan.28

 The fact that Saddam Hussein had carried out the bulk of his human rights transgressions against the Kurds and Shites in the late 1980s and early 1990s was seemingly irrelevant to the U.S., who were in Iraq to ostensibly remove the Saddam regime.29 Some critics have argued that the intervention in 2003 was inspired by U.S. economic interests in Iraq, since Iraq is a prime base for strategic control of the “oil-rich Middle East”; by planting its military forces there, the U.S. was in a position to utilize Iraq’s oil resources for its own benefit.
 Others have still argued that the U.S. interest in Iraq was aimed at the democratization of the state, which would have gained the U.S. a foothold in the Middle East, to expand its framework for liberal democracies and free-market economies.30